vladvasiliu/ss2pl/README.md

 ### AWS Policies

-In order to function, the program needs to be able to call the relevant AWS APIs, namely those centered around EC2 Security Groups.
-This authorisation has to be added to any role that will be used to interact with a Security Group.
+In order to function, the program needs to be able to call the relevant AWS APIs, namely those centered around EC2 Prefix Lists.
+This authorisation has to be added to any role that will be used to interact with a Prefix List.
 Below is an example of a minimal policy:

 ```json